NORTHAMPTON'S MUSIC HALL OF FAME

 COZY DICKSON (Drums)

 Played with Barbary Coast, Frank Ifield, George Hamilton V, Dolly Parton and Whisky Priests.
-He also played with NH bands ‘All Grown Up’ and ‘Poison The Poteen’.
+He also played with NN bands ‘All Grown Up’ and ‘Poison The Poteen’.

 GUY FLETCHER (Violin, Drums)